 Bachelor of Science in Health Administration with a concentration in Emergency Management

 Health care isn’t only about the delivery of health services, there’s also a business management side.
 If you’re an EMT or another first responder and want to progress into business management to continue to deliver the best health services, the Bachelor of Science in Health Administration with a concentration in Emergency Management* degree program is a good place to start.
 The program will help you develop a foundational understanding of business specific to health care, while providing courses that focus on managing and planning emergency response operations.
-Discover how University of Phoenix prepares you to take the lead in emergency management.
+Speak with an Enrollment Representative to learn how our bachelor’s program prepares you to lead in emergency management.